daos-stack/daos/docs/admin/pool_operations.md

 # Pool Operations

-A DAOS pool is a storage reservation that can span any storage nodes and is managed by the administrator.
+A DAOS pool is a storage reservation that can span any storage nodes in a DAOS system and is managed by the administrator.
 The amount of space allocated to a pool is decided at creation time and can eventually be expanded through the management interface or the `dmg` utility.

 ## Pool Basics